Tips on how to approach 'discipline' if you’re co-parenting

 1. Establish or reiterate your household rules

 It’s likely that if you have been parenting your children for a while, you will already have certain household rules in place.
 These might include those that revolve around their physical safety; such as not talking to strangers, not having sugary treats before dinner, not going on the computer unsupervised and so on.
-Then there are emotional rules, such as being respectful of you both, being kind, being considerate etc. So as not to confuse the children, try and stick with your pre-existing household rules.
+Then there are emotional rules, such as being respectful of you both, being kind, being considerate etc. So as not to confuse the children, try to stick with your pre-existing household rules.
 Obviously, there will be times when new rules need to be introduced, to fit with your new setup, particularly, if you become a blended family with new partners and children.

 2. Stay on the same page

-It’s really important to try and stay on the same page as much as possible.
+It’s really important to stay on the same page as much as possible.
 This was particularly tricky as I was co-parenting from a different country to my ex-husband.
 We made this work by giving each other the heads up about impending conversations and agreeing to mirror each other's views on a united front with the children.
 As the main care provider, I would often delegate some of the disciplines to him so we were sharing the parental responsibility more equally and also to move away from a good cop bad cop scenario.

 3. If you don’t agree tell your co-parent not your children